 We will make future grants of equity awards to the current named executive officers and other employees under the 2012 Plan.
+The compensation committee may grant stock options, restricted stock units or a combination of both.

-We will make these grants to the current named executive officers and other employees because we believe that we should provide our employees an opportunity to share in our success provided they continue to contribute to our success.
+We also make grants of equity awards to our named executive officers and other employees because we believe that we should provide our employees an opportunity to share in our success provided they continue to contribute to our success.

-In the first quarter of 2014, the compensation committee determined it would grant restricted stock units in addition to stock options as part of the Company's equity compensation package.
 Restricted stock units held by each of the named executive officers (and certain of our other salaried employees) vest ratably over a period of four years, subject to the applicable named executive officer remaining employed through each vesting date.
-In the future, the compensation committee may grant stock options, restricted stock units or a combination of both.